Pornpanthongdee/Pornpanthongdee/README.md

 - 👋 Hi, I’m (EYE) Pornpan Thongdee 👁
 - 👀 I love learning new things! 🧠
-- 🌱 I have done Web Delvelopment and Data Science with Le wagon 🏆
+- 🌱 I have done Web Delvelopment and Data Science bootcamps with Le wagon 🏆
 - 🌱 I’m currently learning Data Science with GA👩‍💻
 - 💞️ I will use Github to develop my programs 🦾
 - 📫 How to reach me pornpanthongdee02@gmail.com